anoushamalik/anoushamalik/README.md

 I’m passionate about Machine Learning and IC design verification projects.
 My current work involves understanding Embedded C Programming and delving into RISC-V to understand its ISA and its GCC toolchain.
 I'm also interested in integrating Machine Learning and Artificial Intelligence into these projects to incorporate the latest technologies.

 I have hands-on experience with embedded systems and microcontrollers like AVR32.
 I aim to explore Silicon Valley's innovations in chip technology and dive deeper into the world of robotics and automation.
-I'm also looking forward to contributing to open-source projects and collaborating with fellow engineers and developers.
+I also look forward to contributing to open-source projects and collaborating with fellow engineers and developers.

 ### My Work